fallflame/CarND-Vehicle-Detection/README.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Optionally, apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use your a classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run the pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
-These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
-You are welcome and encouraged to take advantage of the recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) to augment your training data.

-Some example images for testing your pipeline on single frames are located in the `test_images` folder.
-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include them in your writeup for the project by describing what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.

-**As an optional challenge** Once you have a working pipeline for vehicle detection, add in your lane-finding algorithm from the last project to do simultaneous lane-finding and vehicle detection!

-**If you're feeling ambitious** (also totally optional though), don't stop there!
-We encourage you to go out and take video of your own, and show us how you would implement this project on a new video!
+### Histogram of Oriented Gradients (HOG)

+The histogram of oriented gradients (HOG) is a feature descriptor used in computer vision and image processing for the purpose of object detection.
+The technique counts occurrences of gradient orientation in localized portions of an image.
+In this project, I use HOG method to detect vehicles.

+HOG calculate the gradient of a cell (a small part of image) in several given directions.

+These gradient value can be used as feature for a classifier.

+![][HOG]

+### Vehicle classifier

+The training data contains 11,631 vehicle images and 8,971 non-vehicle images.
+All the image is 64x64 pixels.

+![][dataset]

+I use a Linear Support Vector Machine classifier to classify the vehicles.

+(LinearSVC in sklearn.svm package)

+Finally, I use only the HOG of Grey image as the features to train the SVM classifier.
+The feature's length is 324.

+(I tried HOG for the saturation channel, history information of pixels.
+In conisderate both the speed and accuracy, I use HOG of Grey only.)

+The data set is split to trainning data and testing data in a ratio 4:1

+Classifier performance:

+Test Accuracy of SVC =  0.9364

+### Sliding Window Search

+I defined a set of windows for searching windows.
+Different window sizes are used for car far, middle and near.
+In total 416 of detection windows are used.

+![][windows]

+For each window, the picture is extracted and I detected if there is a vehicle in this window.

+![][windows_vehicle]

+These windows are overlap with each other.
+Thus a vehicle will be detected several times.
+We use these positive detection generate a heat map.
+Only value > 2 in the heat map will be hold.
+Based on the heat map, we draw a rectangle to indicate the position of the vehicle.

+![][car_detected]

+### Video Implementation

+To detect the vehicles in a video, I use a queue to keep the record of the heat map of last 5 images.
+By applying another threshold, I remove maximun false positive.

+### Discussion

+1. When I use histogram feature of the image, the accuracy on the validation image increased.
+However, the error seems increased on real detection.
+I think there might a bais in our training set.
+2. The accuracy and the speed are both important.
+We need to detect